weDevsOfficial/wp-project-manager/readme.txt

 = EFFICIENT TASK MANAGER WITH INTUITIVE INTERFACE =

-Manage all types of tasks and projects with the least time possible.
-The interactive user-friendly interface will not only give you a smooth experience but also assist you to boost the overall efficiency.
+Manage all types of tasks and projects in the least time possible.
+The interactive user-friendly interface will not only give you a smooth experience but also assist you to boost overall efficiency.

 = TEAM COLLABORATION MADE EASY =

-With built-in discussion thread and file sharing option, make the most out of teamwork without any hassle.
+With a built-in discussion thread and file sharing option, make the most out of teamwork without any hassle.
 Easily work simultaneously with remote teams with this team collaboration tool for WordPress.

 = BEST FIT FOR ANY KIND OF TEAMS =

-No matter which team or organization you are running, WP Project Manager ensures the best outcome from all kinds of teams.
-This is why this plugin has become the favorite open source project management software for every team and individuals.
+No matter which team or organization you are running, WP Project Manager ensures the best outcome for all kinds of teams.
+This is why this plugin has become the favorite open source project management software for every team and individual.

 = FULL CONTROL OVER PRIVACY AND SECURITY =